The Odyssey School for dyslexic children announced yesterday that it has received a gift of up to $1 million to build a gymnasium.

 Odyssey has 145 pupils in grades one through eight.
 Founded by parents of children on a waiting list for another school serving dyslexics, it opened in 1994 in a Roland Park mansion.

 After an $8.5 million capital campaign, the school moved in 2002 to the new Gordon R. Jones Hall in Stevenson.

 Odyssey's 18-member board recently decided to embark on another capital campaign to raise money for a gymnasium and a connecting wing, and to increase the school's endowment.

 When Dryden learned that the school would need a large sum upfront to break ground for the gymnasium, he decided to make a donation toward the building, which will be named after him.

-The board hopes to begin construction early next year.
+The board hopes to begin construction early next year, the school said.